 When you apply a tool such as Paint Texture or Smooth Height to the TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info

-See in Glossary, Unity uses a Brush, which is a ScriptableObject in the Terrain system.
-The Brush defines the tool’s shape and strength of influence.
+See in Glossary, Unity uses a brush, which is a ScriptableObject in the Terrain system.
+The brush defines the shape and strength of influence of the tool.

-You can create your own custom Brushes with unique shapes or specific parameters for your needs.
+It is possible to create your own custom brushes with unique shapes or specific parameters for your needs.
 For example, use the heightmapA greyscale Texture that stores height data for an object.
 Each pixel stores the height difference perpendicular to the face that pixel represents.

-To create a new Brush, click the New Brush button in the Terrain InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+To create a new brush, click the New Brush button in the Terrain InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window.